gregbkr/nomad-consult-ansible-centos/README.md

 We will deploy here a very simple application:
 - One nginx which redirect 80 --> flask app on 5000
-- Flask app, which records in a redis database a number of viewa
+- Flask app, which records in a redis database a number of view
 - A redis database, on port 6379

-Each of these components expose a service, registered and avalaible for query in consul.
+Each of these components exposes a service, registered and avalaible for query in consul.

 Copy nomad jobs to a client node and connect to it: